-Women advancing a peace and security agenda contribute to reshaping traditional approaches, from root causes of conflict to methods of preventing violent extremism.
+Women advancing a peace and security agenda reshape the traditional approaches to peace and security, from the root causes of conflict to the methods of preventing violent extremism.
 To achieve genuine progress in the security of nations, it is vital to emphasise a more holistic understanding of peace.
-It is crucial to look at conflict not only through the eyes of militarization and securitization, but through the eyes of access to education, health care, employment and resources.
+We need to look at conflict not only through the eyes of militarization and securitization, but through the eyes of access to education, health care, employment and resources.

-- Where, in our countries or around the world, have we observed successful tactics in decreasing incidences of conflict or violence?
-(Some areas of focus might include decreasing gender-based violence, increasing access to education and healthcare, and expanding women's rights and freedoms.) - In order to strengthen global cooperation and a peaceful co-existence among nations, we must first establish a baseline of trust and respect.
+• Where, in our countries or around the world, have we observed successful tactics in decreasing incidences of conflict or violence?
+(Some areas of focus might include decreasing gender-based violence, increasing access to education and healthcare, and expanding women's rights and freedoms.)

+• In order to strengthen global cooperation and a peaceful co-existence amongst all nations, we must first establish a baseline of trust and respect.

 How do we forge and fortify these relationships in times of peace so that we can rely on them in times of conflict?

 In discussing peace, it is necessary to also consider power.
 Power has traditionally been defined as domination and control, often measured by military might.
-Moreover, power may be obtained or utilized in a way that is unjust or illegitimate, often leading to oppression of those with less power.
+Power may be obtained or utilized in a way that is unjust or illegitimate, often leading to oppression of those with less power.
 On the other hand, women often consider power as a resource that can be (re) distributed to empower communities; women are more likely to share power once they obtain it.

-- If, in the past, power has been manipulated in a way that has caused conflict, how can women instead leverage power for peace? - How do we utilize power to reduce military expenditures and the availability of armaments? - How do we utilize power to promote non-violent forms of conflict resolution?
+• If, in the past, power has been manipulated in a way that has caused conflict, how can women instead leverage power for peace?

+• How do we utilize power to reduce military expenditures and the availability of armaments?

+• How do we utilize power to promote non-violent forms of conflict resolution?